esibutarbutar/esibutarbutar/README.md

 ## Hi! 👋 I'm Esi Butarbutar.
-**a student majoring in Informatics Engineering at Mikroskil University, and I'm interested in becoming a Software Engineer!**
+**A student majoring in Informatics Engineering at Mikroskil University, and I'm interested in becoming a Software Engineer!**